Demethylation

 Demethylation is the chemical process resulting in the removal of a methyl group (CH_{3}) from a molecule.
 A common way of demethylation is the replacement of a methyl group by a hydrogen atom, resulting in a net loss of one carbon and two hydrogen atoms.

 The counterpart of demethylation is methylation.

 In biochemistry

 Dicamba, a widely used herbicide, biodegrades by demethylation to give 3,6-dichlorosalicylic acid, catalyzed by a dioxygenase enzyme.

 Demethylation is relevant to epigenetics.
 Demethylation of DNA is catalyzed by demethylases.
 These enzymes oxidize N-methyl groups, which occur in histones, in lysine derivatives, and in some forms of DNA.
+Nornicotine, a naturally occurring alkaloid, arises by a related demethylation of nicotine.

+Often these demethylations proceed by this stoichiometry: